 If you find that you're spending 90% of your time on internet job boards and have yet to get an interview after multiple weeks, maybe it's time to consider some other ideas.
 Perhaps you should try sending your resume directly to hiring managers through traditional mail.
-Maybe it's focusing more on your networking efforts.
-It could be using LinkedIn to develop a wider network online and meeting them in person.
+Maybe you could focus more on your networking efforts.
+It could be using LinkedIn to develop a wider network online and then meeting these new connections in person.
 Whatever it is, at least you're adding a new variable to test, because the old one hasn't been working.
 The great part of actually tracking your efforts is that you can see what works best and adjust your daily and weekly schedule according to the results.
 You should never be so stuck in your ways as to be unwilling to change.

 6) "Insanity is Doing the Same Thing Over and Over, Expecting Different Results." - Albert Einstein

 Speaking of change, too many of us think there is only one way to do things.
 One of the most hated phrases that managers hear is, "This is the way we've always done it."
 You know what happens to businesses who take this approach and refuse to change?
 They get replaced by a competitor that does it a better way.

 Likewise, when a personal strategy is producing nothing but frustrating results.
 Don't hold onto it because it's comfortable.
 This mentality of resisting change is dooming you to repeated failures.
 Be willing to try other ideas, even if it's outside your comfort zone.
 If it's the difference between winning and losing, and you're unwilling to change, how much do you really want to win?